Cyfrin/foundry-full-course-cu/chronological-updates.md

 *For moving forward, updates will now be on respective videos in Cyfrin Updraft.
 This file will no longer be updated.*

-For those who prefer the video format here we have a video with a recompilation of this updates you can follow along:
+For those who prefer the video format here we have a video with a recompilation of these updates you can follow along:

 [![Chronological Updates](https://img.youtube.com/vi/G_evB-LLkRU/0.jpg)](https://www.youtube.com/watch?v=G_evB-LLkRU)